JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 ### Takeaway #1

-> There are a lot of ways to accomplish the same task and it probably doesn't matter how
+> TThere are a lot of ways to accomplish the same task and and that's good enough in most cases

 All of the submissions and algorithms above worked, and fast enough that it gave an answer in very little time.
+And much of the time, the volume of data to process is small enough that it doesn't matter.

 But remember the CUNA Mutual example from above: Let's say that CUNA's runtime is already as fast as it can be, and index it to the fastest result in the benchmarks below.
 The difference between the fastest "couple of days" run and the slowest would be over __721 years__.
 So it's important to use tools and approaches that are performant for actuarial work.